-You may meet your Care Coordinator in the emergency department or during the preadmission process if you are having a scheduled procedure.
-If not, your care coordinator will come by an meet you shortly after your admission to go over the plan of care and treatment goals that your physician has determined will best address your needs.
+A care manager will be paired with each patient admitted into our facilities.
+You may meet your care manager in the Emergency Department or during the pre-admission process if you are having a scheduled procedure.
+If not, s/he will come by and meet you shortly after your admission to go over the care plan and treatment goals from your doctor.

 What is discharge planning?

-Discharge planning is a service that your care coordinator starts as soon as possible; it may even begin prior to your admission if you are having a scheduled procedure.
-Discharge planning is a service that allows your care coordinator to work with you, your family, nurses, therapy team, insurance company and doctor to identify your needs and provide options for your continued care after your hospital stay.
+Discharge planning is a service that allows your care manager to work with you, your family, nurses, therapy team, insurance company, and doctor to identify your needs and provide options for your continued care after your hospital stay.

-- Involves a stay at a specialized rehabilitation therapy center.
+- Admission at a specialized rehabilitation therapy center

-- You must be able to participate in a minimum of 3 hours of intensive rehabilitation on a daily basis.
+- You must be able to participate in a minimum of 3 hours of intensive rehabilitation per day

-- May be covered by insurance, but requires pre-approval and extensive clinical information that will be provided by your care coordinator.
+- May be covered by insurance, but requires pre-approval and extensive clinical information that will be provided by your care manager

 Skilled Nursing Facility

-- Less intensive than inpatient rehabilitation, but physical therapy is provided daily
+- Treatment is less intensive than inpatient rehabilitation, but physical therapy is still provided daily

 - Includes Nursing & Certified Nurse Assistant Care

-- Includes facilities and apartments that provide daily assistance with meals, housekeeping and transportation.
+- Admission at a facility or apartment complex that provide daily assistance with meals, housekeeping, and transportation

-- Generally not covered by private insurance or Medicare and requires private payment on a monthly basis.
+- Not covered by private insurance or Medicare and requires private payment on a monthly basis

 Durable medical equipment (DME) may be ordered by the doctor.
-Not all DME is covered or paid for by insurance, and may require payment from you.
+Not all DME is covered or paid for by insurance, and you may have to pay out-of-pocket.
 Durable medical equipment includes items like: